 Incredible Demographic Targeting Possibilities With Facebook Ads

-Spanish Tapas Restaurant Facebook Ad Targeting Example
+A Niche Spanish Tapas Restaurant Facebook Ad Targeting Example

 All the chosen variables in this example can be modified, refined, added to, to create even more precise targeting.
 So think about this for a moment – what other advertising platform can you down select for an audience like this?
 There is none!

-Fast Casual Restaurant Facebook Ad Targeting Example
+Fast Casual Restaurant in Manhattan, NYC, Facebook Ad Targeting Example

-As you can see, we are targeting a very small area around part of Central Park.
-Facebook is telling us that there are 34,000 people here that have an interest in those competitor restaurants.
+As you can see below, we are targeting a relatively small area around part of Central Park.
+Facebook is telling us that there are 8,000 people here that have an interest in those competitor restaurants.
 The options inside Facebook for being precise in your targeting based on interests, likes, and behaviors are many.
 I am showing you just a fraction of what’s possible.

 It helps if you have a calendar planned out in advance for the year for each month by week.
 If it is summer and you have great salads, showcase your salad options.

 Below is another example of targeting for Mother’s Day – perhaps your restaurant has a Mother’s Day brunch special, and you have fun activities planned for young kids as well.

-Facebook Ad Tactic #2: Promote Restaurant Entertainment
+Promote Restaurant Entertainment

 Does your restaurant have live music of entertainment on Fridays and Saturdays?
 Use Facebook ads to promote your entertainment to people that you know are highly likely to be interested.

-For example, if you are an Irish pub, and you have an Irish band, target these people on Facebook.
+For example, if you are promoting an Irish pub, and you have an Irish band, target the below people on Facebook.

-Facebook Ad Tactic #3: Reward Your Existing Customers
+Reward Your Existing Customers

 It is possible to target your loyal, repeat customers with special promotions, or for just brand awareness to encourage repeat visits.
 What you choose to promote to them is up to you, but you can easily target them on Facebook.